 Wrongful death claim filed against West Virginia doctors, hospital

-Posted on behalf of The Bell Law Firm, PLLC on Jul 01, 2011 in Wrongful Death
+Posted on behalf of Stewart Bell, PLLC on Jul 01, 2011 in Wrongful Death

 A West Virginia woman is suing six doctors and the West Virginia University Hospitals on behalf of her family member.
 She claims that together the doctors and hospital caused his wrongful death.

 Her family member had a history of coronary artery disease and previously underwent extensive bypass surgery.
 Prior to another scheduled surgery, he was assessed by a cardiology and cardiovascular angiography specialist.
 The testing showed that he could be cleared for surgery, but he was not.
 Instead, he underwent a procedure in which two drug stents were implanted, and another drug was administered through an IV for 12 hours after the procedure.

 The lawsuit claims that while in recovery he was not carefully and adequately monitored.
 He developed a hemorrhage which went unnoticed.
 Shortly thereafter he was found barely conscious and not functioning.

 The patient was then placed in ICU because of severe bleeding in his brain.
 He continued to receive the drug in his IV during his time in ICU.
 He died later that day.